martins-vds/gh-migration-scripts/docs/Migration Plan v2.0 - DRAFT.md

 ![GitHub Actions Allow List Settings](./images/allow-list.png)

 The link to the allow-list is: <https://github.com/enterprises/DESTINATION/settings/actions>.
-Replace `DESTINATION` with the destination organization
+Replace `DESTINATION` with the destination enterprise.

 ## Step 10: Create a slug mapping file for users in the source organization